GraphicsBlast

 ...

-We check if the user either pressed the up arrow key, or the "W" on their keyboard.
-If this happened, we move the camera forward, or into the X axis.
-Remember that in our world, X is forwards, Y is to the left, and Z up.
+We check if the user pressed either the up arrow key, or the "W" key on their keyboard.
+If this happens, we move the camera one unit forward, or into the X axis.
+Remember that in our world coordinate space, X is forwards, Y is to the left, and Z up.

 Let's now do the same for the rest of the keys: